ErpNetDocs/winclient/introduction/navigators/filtering/filtering-by-values.md

 After applying the filter, you will only see the rows where the selected fields have the chosen value.

-> [!Note:
+> [!Note]:
 > You can filter by more than one column.
-Nested filters will use the current filter as a base for each additional one, and this way the amount of returned data will be even smaller.
+Nested filters will use the current filter as a base for each additional one, and this way the amount of returned data will be even      > smaller.
 To make it clearer, read the nested filters with the connective "and".
 For example: "All the sales that are clients of SMAC Ltd and are from the date 12.02.2012."

 ## Filtering by cell values
 In order to filter data by a specific cell value in the Navigator, you can mark the cell with the wanted value and press the according filtering button from the command ribbon: